 It is important that we receive and accept support from others during the grieving process, and that we do not allow our grief to be repressed.
 At some point we must attempt to reflect upon our loss and how it has affected us, in order to accept it and to become invested in our lives again.
 Psychotherapy can provide a space for people to express their grief and help them come to terms with their bereavement.
 It can enable people to adjust to life after they have lost someone, and it can be a space to explore the relationship they had with the person who has died.

-If you are suffering a bereavement and would like to talk to someone about it then please do not hesitate to get in touch with the portland practice, and make an enquiry or arrange a consultation with our psychotherapy professionals here.
+If you are suffering a bereavement and would like to talk to someone about it then then please do not hesitate to get in touch with the Portland Practice in Harley Street, London to arrange a consultation with one of our therapists who specialise in bereavement.

 For further information on external charities and organisations visit our Support page.